keredson/ygit/README.md

 - `pytest test_gh.py` (runs github tests)
 - `pytest test_micropython.py` (**WARNING:** will wipe all files except `boot.py` from your MicroPython device at `/dev/ttyUSB0`.)

+As a convenience, running `python test_micropython.py` (note `python` instead of `pytest`) will run only the reset device code.
+I typically run `python test_micropython.py && picocom /dev/ttyUSB0 -b 115200` when making a change.

 ## Example Run
 ```